tastyigniter/docs/php-coding-guidelines.md

 ## Fat models, skinny controllers

-Put all DB related logic into Eloquent models if you’re using Query Builder or raw SQL queries.
+Put all DB related logic into Eloquent models if you're using Query Builder or raw SQL queries.

 **Good:**